 “In context it’s pretty funny,” MacFarlane told Entertainment Weekly.

 Saying ‘rape is not funny’ is like saying ‘murder is not funny.’
 The Simpsons regularly features Bart’s favorite cartoon The Itchy and Scratchy Show, in which a cartoon mouse decapitates a cartoon cat.
 Has anyone become desensitized to Muslim terrorist beheading people?
-Do you think Matt Groening been making a statement about cartoon violence all these years?
-Probably, but MacFarlane ain’t Groening.
+Do you think Matt Groening has been making a statement about cartoon violence all these years?
+Maybe, but MacFarlane ain’t Groening.

 This is hardly the most offensive joke ever told on Family Guy, which regularly features incest scenes even between Lois and her baby Stewie, who develops a spanking fetish in “Peter’s Two Dads.”